termoose/nkn_client/README.md

 Any of the fields can be left blank.
 If `client_id` is not specified then only the public key will be used for identification.
 If the `private_key` is left blank then a new one will be generated every time your application starts.

-Do not place your private key in your repository, set it as an environemnt variable and access it with `System.get_env("SECRET_NKN_PRIVATE_KEY")`.
+Do not place your private key in your repository, set it as an environment variable and access it with `System.get_env("SECRET_NKN_PRIVATE_KEY")`.

 ```elixir
 config :nkn_client, client_id: "elixir_nkn",